 Travel training may be offered on a one-to-one basis or as a group session within a school.

-The school-based program includes an OCN level 2 in Travel Training, delivered in five classroom sessions which offer an overview of ITT, personal safety, road safety, and journey planning followed by a practical journey.
+The school-based programme includes an OCN level 2 in Travel Training, delivered in five classroom sessions which offer an overview of ITT, personal safety, road safety, and journey planning followed by a practical journey.
 Any ITT offered to individuals will be built around the participant's current skills and needs, in order to develop their knowledge and confidence, and help them to become safe and independent travellers.

 For the one-to-one training, the travel trainer will identify a route that the individual regularly travels (for example, from home to school or college).
 This route will be risk assessed to ensure it is the safest and most appropriate route for the trainee to take.
 The travel trainer will create a portfolio which includes risk assessment information and a progress chart, so everyone involved can see how well the learner is developing.
-Importantly, it also allows for adjustment where required to ensure the program is suitable for, and supportive of, the learner.
+Importantly, it also allows for adjustment where required to ensure the programme is suitable for, and supportive of, the learner.